MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/powershellget-3.x/PowerShellGet/Install-Module.md

 ### -SkipPublisherCheck

-The proxy cmdlet transforms this parameter to **AthenticodeCheck** before calling `Install-PSResource`.
+The proxy cmdlet transforms this parameter to **AuthenticodeCheck** before calling `Install-PSResource`.

 ```yaml